romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Where can CodeQL queries be specified for use in a code scanning workflow?
+Q: Where can CodeQL queries be specified for use in a code scanning workflow?
 <details><summary>Show the answer</summary><p>

 - **In a CodeQL configuration file within the repository**